 And then the market deteriorated and there’s been virtually no movement for months.

 How on earth did we sell our house, then, in such a situation?
 That, my friend, is down to a prayer.

 Last week we got an offer.
 Which is amazing.
-But it was £60,000 down on what our house had been valued at (I make it clear that houses cost about three times more where I live than they do in most parts of the UK), and it wouldn’t even pay off the loan we took out (never mind the mortgage!).
+But it was £60,000 down on what our house had been valued at (houses cost about three times more where I live than they do in most parts of the UK), and it wouldn’t even pay off the loan we took out (never mind the mortgage!).

 The next morning the people who’d put in the offer lowered it by another £15,000.
 The bank had withdrawn its original loan, due to the awfulness of the market.
 But we thought we might have to take it if we ever wanted to sell the house.

 We wanted the family to have it… A young couple with a small boy and another one on the way.
 Loved our house seven months ago and haven’t had another viewing since.
 And the boy liked the mirrors.
 Under the lowest bookshelf in the old playroom.
 My brother used to line up his matchbox cars and look at them in the mirror.